 Incident Reporting to the Department of Education, Office for Civil Rights (OCR) is an option for resolution of discrimination.
 To file a complaint:

-The OCR National Headquarters is located at:
+The OCR National Headquarters:

 U.S. Department of Education